elakkeyaarumugam2008-tech/elakkeyaarumugam2008-tech/README.md

 I'm Elakkeya A, a second-year **B.Tech Information Technology** student at **Bannari Amman Institute of Technology**, focused on becoming a skilled **Software Engineer**.

-I enjoy exploring **Software Development, Full Stack Development, and Problem Solving** while continuously strengthening my technical skills through hands-on projects and hackathons.
+I enjoy exploring **Software Development,AI and Problem Solving** while continuously strengthening my technical skills through hands-on projects and hackathons.

 Driven by curiosity and a passion for learning, I strive to build **practical solutions**, write **clean and maintainable code**, solve meaningful problems, and continuously grow as an engineer.